Why Most Jiu-Jitsu Instructors Teach BJJ The Wrong Way

 A Word On Methodology

-When it comes to the best methodology of teaching Jiu-Jitsu, it has not been precisely specified yet.
+When it comes to the best methodology for teaching Jiu-Jitsu, it has not been precisely specified yet.
 However, we do know how not to do it (from decades of experience).
-We also know which approach to utilize – try and teach people WHY we do things in BJJ and WHAT is the goal of every move.
-Jiu-JItsu instructors should guide their students to a fundamental understanding of what is top and bottom, how levers and frames work to help them obtain their goals, and why certain mechanics are superior when it comes to executing moves.
-Then, we should let people from their own expression of what they have learned when the time comes to have them do it live.
+We also know which approach to utilize – try and teach people WHY we do things in BJJ and WHAT the goal of every move is.
+Jiu-Jitsu instructors should guide their students to a fundamental understanding of what is top and bottom, how levers and frames work to help them obtain their goals, and why certain mechanics are superior when it comes to executing moves.
+Then, we should let people form their expression of what they have learned when the time comes to have them do it live.

 Moreover, as Jiu-Jitsu instructors we need to formulate a curriculum that has people drilling and executing the things taught in class immediately when they roll.
 There’s a future full-length article coming on this particular methodology.